NIET Fellows Program 2025 - 2026

 Mapes is an instructional coach with 33 years of experience in elementary education.
 Throughout her career, she has served in diverse settings and held multiple roles, including classroom teacher, Mentor, lead teacher, and Master teacher.
 For the past six years, she has supported educators in achieving excellence and advancing student success through instructional coaching.
 Mapes earned a Bachelor of Science and a Master of Arts in Education from Ball State University and served on the inaugural Indiana Education Reform Cabinet.
 She is passionate about fostering collaborative partnerships and promoting a culture of continuous learning within educational communities.

-Jamie Claywell, Master Teacher, Nettle Creek School Corporation, Indiana
+Jamie Claywell, Assistant Principal, Nettle Creek School Corporation, Indiana

 Molly Fritz, Master Teacher, Saydel Community School District, Iowa